-When travelling in Spain, you can see the Islamic heritage from Zaragoza in North to Andalucía in south.
-The Muslims were present on the Iberian close to 800 years from 711 until 1492 and have left an important impression in Spanish culture architecture - even Spanish language is highly influenced by the Arabic language.
+When travelling in Spain, you will see the Islamic heritage from Zaragoza in the North to Andalucía in the South.
+The Muslims were present on the Iberian for almost 800 years from 711 until 1492 and they have left an important impression in Spanish culture architecture - also Spanish language is highly influenced by the Arabic language.

-Islam was brought to Spain when the Berver Umayyad commander Tariq Ibn Ziyad, crossed the Strait of Gibraltar from Morocco to Spain in 711 and started the conquest of Visigothic Spain.
+Islam came to Spain when the Berber Umayyad commander Tariq Ibn Ziyad, crossed the Strait of Gibraltar that separated Morocco from Spain in 711 and started the conquest of Visigothic Spain.
 The name Gibraltar, the famous rock in the now English colony, is actually named after Tariq: Jabal Tāriq means Tariq's mountain.

-Tariq's army counted some 7.000 people (a mix of Berber and Arab troops) killing the Visigothic king Roderic a few months later.
-A new Arab army joined Tariq's forces the year after, and over the next couple of years, two thirds of Hispania (modern Spain and Portugal was taken) and most of the peninsula was under the control in 716.
+TTariq's army counted some 7.000 people (a mix of Berber and Arab troops) killing the Visigothic king Roderic a few months later.
+A new Arab army joined Tariq's forces the year after, and over the next couple of years, two thirds of Hispania (modern Spain and Portugal) was taken.
+So already in 716 most of the peninsula was under Arabic control.
 In 718 Tariq entered Barcelona in north-eastern Spain close to the border of modern France.

 However, to understand the real influence of the Umayyad Caliphate in Spain, we need to rewind and look at the beginning of Islam.

 After the death of Muhammad, there was no generally acknowledged heir and several people claimed to be the rightful successors of the prophet.
 A series of caliphates arose over the following decades.
 They caliphates were ruled by a caliph (Arabic khalīfah, 'successor').

 The following caliphates arose: